jonathanmetellus21-ux/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/KdQB8Xz.png" height="80%" width="80%" alt="Working the Issue - CFO Laptop"/>
 </p>
 <p>
 John checks the power adapter, battery, and motherboard.
-He swaps the laptop with a loaner device to restore the CFO’s productivity while the original unit is diagnosed.
+He swaps the laptop with a loaner device to restore the CFO's productivity while the original unit is diagnosed.
 All actions are logged in the ticket thread.
 </p>
 <br />